karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 Basic project architecture is driven by the requirements of Next.js.

-Next.js exposes a `pages` directory, which contains three categories of file that correspond to application routes.
+Next.js exposes a [`pages`](https://github.com/karmaniverous/nextjs-template/tree/main/pages) directory, which contains three categories of file that correspond to application routes.

-- `_app.jsx` is the Application component described in [Page Model](#page-model) below.
+- [`_app.jsx`](https://github.com/karmaniverous/nextjs-template/blob/main/pages/_app.jsx) defines the Application component described in [Page Model](#page-model) below.
 It expresses the "frame" of the application, and all other visible components are injected into it.
-- The `api` sub directory exposes a special category of routes that receive HTTP requests and run on the server side.
+- The [`api`](https://github.com/karmaniverous/nextjs-template/tree/main/pages/api) subdirectory exposes a special category of routes that receive HTTP requests and run on the server side.
-- All other files within he `pages` directory translate to routes visible on the front end.
+- All other files within the [`pages`](https://github.com/karmaniverous/nextjs-template/tree/main/pages) directory translate to routes visible on the front end.

-Paths inside the `pages` directory support a square bracket syntax that translates to route variables available at run time (e.g. `/pages/api/customer/[customerId]/index.jsx`).
+Paths inside the [`pages`](https://github.com/karmaniverous/nextjs-template/tree/main/pages) directory support a square bracket syntax that translates to route variables available at run time (e.g. `/pages/api/customer/[customerId]/index.jsx`).

 A key feature is the existence of a [state layer](#state-model) provided by the [Redux Toolkit](https://redux-toolkit.js.org/).
 Properly executed, this layer should handle most external requests and manage most state that needs to be passed between React components.